Aseedholm/Pumpkin-Brush/FinalProject/milestones/8/README.md

 	- [ ] Your code should be fully documented using doxygen style documentation.
   	- [ ] Run doxygen and push your documentation to your repository in a folder called 'docs'
 	- [ ] You should have a .gitignore file to ignore binaries.
-  	- [ ] Create a youtube video of your final project working